 There are two ways to create an ellipse.
 From the shapes you can drag out the ellipse by holding the Shift key to maintain the right proportion.
 Or Select the Ellipse tool and click on the artboard and then enter the values as shown here.
 Change the Fill to black and Stroke to none.

 Using the Selection tool hold down the Option (PC: Alt).
 And now click and drag to create a copy of the circle.
-Make sure that you are holding the Shift key to keep the copy at a 90 degree angle.
+Make sure that you are holding the Shift key to keep the copy at a 90 degrees angle.

 Press Command-D (PC: Ctrl-D) to repeat the same action to create another circle.
 Repeat the process as many times to create a row as you see below.